 Marriage is not a random relationship.
-It is a specific enterprise which requires specific knowledge.
-Those who learn the “rules” of marriage within the context of sound marital principles cannot help but succeed, as each common sense action leads both husband and wife to extraordinary benefits.
+It is a specific enterprise that requires specific knowledge.
+Those who learn the “rules” of marriage within the context of sound marital principles cannot help but succeed, as each common-sense action leads both husband and wife to extraordinary benefits.

 Commonly Found Marriage Definitions

-The reason I have provided the above is because the true definition of marriage has become mired in either religous or secular agendas.
-Any of the links below will show you useless definitions for marriage.
+The reason I have provided the above is that the true definition of marriage has become mired in either religious or secular agendas.
+Any of the links below will show you useless definitions for marriage: